Sign up for Waco Public Radio's newsletter that brings our top stories to your inbox each week.

 In an emailed statement, an ICE spokesperson said Guerrero is “an illegal alien who has a prior conviction for driving while intoxicated” and that he “violated the terms of his immigration bond by engaging in suspected criminal activity.”

-But Guerrero’s attorney said ICE has not disclosed what that criminal activity is.
-She said since his 2014 DWI conviction, Guerrero has been granted temporary work authorization and has complied with all required immigration appointments.
+She said since his 2014 DWI conviction, Guerrero has been granted temporary work authorization while he works through the immigration and removal process.

 Pham said temporary work authorizations can be revoked at any time, and she worries Guerrero’s case reflects a larger shift.